h4570/design-patterns/abstract-factory/README.md

 # Abstract factory pattern

-In this example abstract factory pattern was used to manage database provider.
+In this example abstract factory pattern was used to use different cooking logic for various croissants.
-As you can see, there are two implementations of DbFactory: *PostgreSQL* and *Mongodb*
+As you can see, there are two implementations of CroissantFactory: *Chocolate* and *Sweet*.
+Base logic which is used by both implementations is created in Croissant class.
-To test this example, you can run "**/user/latest**" endpoint and compare results after change of **Constants.CURRENT_DATABASE** variable
+To test this example, you can run "**/croissant/create**" endpoint and compare results after small change in endpoint logic.

 ## Abstract factory vs Factory